North Korea's stranded migrant workers

 Meanwhile, new groups of North Korean workers "are being dispatched overseas", said Julie Turner, the US State Department's special envoy on human rights in North Korea.
 This month, about 300 presumed North Korean workers arrived in Russia by train, reported Yonhap News of South Korea, "amid deepening cooperation between Pyongyang and Moscow".

-The US believes Kim has "stepped up cooperation with Russia through the transfer of arms", said Time, to help Vladimir Putin in the war on Ukraine.
+The US believes North Korean leader Kim Jong Un has "stepped up cooperation with Russia through the transfer of arms", said Time, to help Vladimir Putin in the war on Ukraine.
 Last year, the White House said that Moscow and Pyongyang had discussed a deal in which North Korea would provide weapons in exchange for food.

 Living conditions for North Koreans "remain dire", said Newsweek.
-This month Kim told his party the economy was in a "terrible situation".
+Kim admitted to his party this month that the economy was in a "terrible situation".

 Peter Ward, a North Korean economy expert at the Sejong Institute in Seoul, told the BBC that if the "entirely plausible" reports of riots were true, it would be proof that North Korea is "really struggling for money, to the point where it is now literally stealing from its workers".